mcflis/ansible-freebsd-jail-setup/README.md

 # ansible-freebsd-jail-setup

-A repo for setting up a TrueNAS jail for running borg backup as client.
+A repo for setting up ansible and ssh in a TrueNAS/FreeBSD jail.

 The scripts and playbooks in this repository are meant to be executed in the freebsd jail.

 ## Install

-One-shot command to install curl and (because it is not provided by default) and then run the `install.sh` script
+One-shot command to install curl, enable SSH and set up an ansible user with password-less sudo privileges

 ```sh
 sh -c "env ASSUME_ALWAYS_YES=YES pkg bootstrap && \